 For the child who has displayed harmful behaviour.
 In this circumstance it is important to find out why the child has behaved in such a way.
 It may be that the child is experiencing their own difficulties and may even have been harmed themselves in a similar way.
 In such cases support such as Counselling or one to one support via a member of school staff may also be necessary.
 Particular support from identified services may be necessary through an Early Help referral and the child may require additional support from family members.
 Once the support required to meet the individual needs of the child has been met, it is important that the child receives a consequence for their behaviour.
-This may be in the form of restorative justice e.g. making amends with the child they have targeted if this has been some form of bullying.
-In the cases of sexually harmful behaviour it may be a requirement for the child to engage in one to one work with a particular service or agency.
-Even following the conclusion of any investigation the behaviour that the child has displayed may continue to pose a risk to others in which case an individual risk assessment may be required.
-This should be completed via a multi-agency response to ensure that the needs of the child and their parents.
+This may be in the form of restorative justice e.g., making amends with the child they have targeted if this has been some form of bullying.
+In the cases of sexually harmful behaviour, it may be a requirement for the child to engage in one to one work with a particular service or agency.
+Even following the conclusion of any investigation, the behaviour that the child has displayed may continue to pose a risk to others in which case an individual risk assessment may be required.
+This should be completed via a multi-agency response to ensure that the needs of the child and the risks towards others are measured by all of those agencies involved including the child and their parents.
 This may mean additional supervision of the child or protective strategies if the child feels at risk of engaging in further inappropriate or harmful behaviour.
 The school may also choose a punishment as a consequence such as exclusion or suspension for a period of time to allow the child to reflect on their behaviour.